akamai/cli-property/README.md

 # Akamai CLI for Property Manager

-<span style="font-size:larger">No further development is happening for this CLI.
-Use [cli-property-manager](https://github.com/akamai/cli-property-manager) instead.</span>
+**No further development is happening for this CLI.
+Use [cli-property-manager](https://github.com/akamai/cli-property-manager) instead.**

 *NOTE:* This tool is intended to be installed via the Akamai CLI package manager, which can be retrieved from the releases page of the [Akamai CLI](https://github.com/akamai/cli) tool.